 Schedule a Research Consultation

 Do you need help conducting a literature review, searching with controlled vocabulary, or identifying collections of materials for your research?
 The Slavic Reference Service is here to help.
 We offer online consultations for scholars around the world through Blackboard Ultra.
 SRS staff is available to consult with faculty, students, and scholars in Russian, East European, and Eurasian Studies during our regular service hours (8 AM – 5 PM), Monday through Friday.
-You do not need to be affiliated with the University of Illinois to use our consultation services, though students and scholars located at the University of Illinois can schedule in-person sessions.
-Scholars at other institutions may schedule an appointment and SRS staff will meet you via Blackboard Ultra.
+You do not need to be affiliated with the University of Illinois to use our consultation services, though students and scholars located at the University of Illinois can also schedule in-person sessions.
 To schedule a meeting with a member of our staff please use the online scheduler and indicate your location and affiliation.
 To learn more about our consultation sessions, please see our Frequently Asked Questions at the bottom of the page.

 What We Do